ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ![picture](pictures/Planned_Reconciliation_Inventory_control_view_08_07.png)

 > [!Note]
-> If a reconciliation order has a **Default Product Group** assigned, it will be named accordingly.
+> If a reconciliation order has a **Default Product Group** assigned, it will be named by it.
 If not, its name will be replaced by a dash.

 ---